-Psychosocial Rehabilitation Canada (PSR/RPS Canada) is currently planning its 2011 conference, Enhancing Recovery: Family, Culture and Community, to take place September 26-29, 2011 in Cape Breton, Nova Scotia.
-The planning committee is now accepting proposals for interactive presentations from individuals/families, programs and agencies (including clubhouse, social enterprise and First Nations communities).
-Submission deadline is February 1, 2011.
-For full instructions on how to submit an abstract, as well as information about the conference themes, visitwww.psrrpscanada.ca.
+Psychosocial Rehabilitation Canada (PSR/RPS Canada) has extended the date to submit abstracts to present at its 2011 conference, Enhancing Recovery: Family, Culture and Community, to take place September 26-29, 2011 in Cape Breton, Nova Scotia.
+The planning committee will continue to accept proposals until March 1, 2011 for interactive presentations from individuals/families, programs and agencies (including clubhouse, social enterprise and First Nations communities).
+To submit an abstract, visit www.psrrpscanada.ca.
 For more information, contact Sherry Sim, event coordinator, by phone at 1-866-655-8548 or by e-mail at email@example.com.

 The Canadian Journal of Community Mental Health has released a special supplement issue focused on the Systems Enhancement Evaluation Initiative (SEEI).
 SEEI evaluated the impact of a $167 million investment made by Ontario’s Ministry of Health and Long-Term Care (MOHLTC) towards community mental health services in the province.
 Mental Health Notes continues to explore the articles from the special issue, today looking at studies involving continuity of care in court support programs and early intervention programs for psychosis.